Cleaning tips for pet-owners

 More frequent intermediate cleaning

-Pet hair, food remnants, dirt that has been tracked in, or a little accident with house training can leave you reaching for your cleaning device sooner.
-Enough time to complete these tasks should be planned into your day.

-Much of the dirt is limited to a specific area.
-Dirt tracked in from outside generally accumulates around the entrance area, hay around the rabbit hutch and cat litter around the litter box when then cat exits or paws at it.

 In these cases, it's good to have a dustpan and brush nearby.
-A handy cordless vacuum cleaner or a lightweight cordless electric broom does the job even better, eliminating numerous instances of light dirt in an instant.
+A handy cordless vacuum cleaner, a robot vacuum cleaner, a battery powered handheld vacuum cleaner or a lightweight cordless electric broom does the job even better, eliminating numerous instances of light dirt in an instant.

 Removing pet hair